Welcome to Ballard NW Senior Center

 Limit your intake of news.
 Choose one source, like KING 5, Seattle Times or one of the national channels for example, and decide how much time to spend with it each day.
 Try your best to stick with that plan.
 My plan currently is reading online news sources in the morning for any updates-10 to 15 minutes on national news then again before dinner for 15 to 30 minutes for local news and weather.
 This provides me enough time to stay updated and not get overwhelmed!
 Please decide what you are comfortable with and adjust as necessary.

-We welcome Jennifer, our new social worker, who joined our team April 1st.
-If you would like to have a social work phone chat, there are no in person appointments because the center is closed, email Jennifer at firstname.lastname@example.org, leave your name, email address and phone number, and Jennifer will contact you and set a time for a phone visit.
+We welcomed Jennifer, our new social worker, who joined our team April 1st.
+If you would like to have a social work phone chat, there are no in person appointments because the center is not offering inside,onsite programs at this time, email Jennifer at email@example.com, leave your name, email address and phone number, and Jennifer will contact you and set a time for a phone visit.

 Also, if you are just feeling the need for a phone friend to chat with please let Jennifer or me, Carlye, at firstname.lastname@example.org or Carolyn at email@example.com know as we have some community volunteers that are happy to call you and spend a few minutes being phone friends.
 These are community neighbors and have offered their services to help older adults from the center with a variety of services during this pandemic.
 They applied, and I have run background checks on them.
 But as always, don’t ever give out your personal or financial information to anyone.